Hightower, Bachmeier lead No. 22 Boise St past Portland St

-BOISE, Idaho (AP) — John Hightower returned a kickoff for a touchdown and caught another, and Hank Bachmeier threw for 238 yards as No. 22 Boise State beat Portland State 45-10 on Saturday night.
+BOISE, Idaho (AP) — Defensive end Curtis Weaver shrugged and smiled wryly when asked about his record-tying performance in No. 22 Boise State’s 45-10 victory over Portland State on Saturday night.

-Boise State (3-0), which was playing only its third FCS opponent since 2010, used its big-play offense to bury an outmatched Vikings squad.
-The Broncos had 11 plays from scrimmage go for 20 yards or more, including three touchdowns.
+“It means something to me,” Weaver said of matching the school’s single-game record of four sacks.
+“It’s always good but, at the end of the day, the whole D-line played a role in it.
+But we’ve got to keep moving forward.
+We’ve got the Mountain West conference play now and that’s still our goal.”

-Portland State (1-2), which played Arkansas tough in a 20-13 loss in the Vikings’ season opener, racked up 159 yards in the first quarter but only 85 over the final three.
+Weaver served as a perfect spokesperson for the Broncos’ business-like approach to playing an FCS school for only the third time since 2010.
+Instead of getting caught looking past the Vikings, Boise State was laser focused.

 “Protection was a problem for us all night long,” Portland State coach Bruce Barnum said.
 “We had some things work for us early and I was pleased with the start, but we couldn’t get them off the field after that first quarter.”